 These repositories contain complete set of packages to make up ready to use Emacspeak environment with multilingual speech support.
-It includes up to date version of Emacspeak itself additionally enhanced and fixed by me, multilingual speech server that supports Russian, English, German, French, Italian, Spanish and Brazilian languages and can automatically switch language on the fly by context, software speech synthesizers and some other more or less related stuff.
+It includes up to date version of Emacspeak itself additionally enhanced and fixed by me, multilingual speech server that supports Russian, English, German, French, Italian, Spanish and Portuguese languages and can automatically switch language on the fly by context, software speech synthesizers and some other more or less related stuff.
 Of course, here are only those packages that are not included in the official system distribution or are represented there by an old or somewhat inconsistent version.

 To use these packages follow the next simple steps:

 accessibility.listfile appropriate for your distribution:

 /etc/apt/sources.list.ddirectory or simply copy it's content into your